-D. Section R106 - Construction Documents.
+A. Section R106 - Construction Documents.
 Section R106 is amended to add the following subsection R106.6:

-"R106.6 Renovation Energy Efficiency Upgrades
+R106.6 Renovation Energy Efficiency Upgrades and Electrification

-A renovation of a low-rise residential building, with a stated project value of \$25,000 or more, is required to submit documentation that one item from the following list of energy efficient measures is included in the scope of work.
-A housing renovation of a low-rise residential building with a stated project value of \$100,000 or more shall require the inclusion of two items from the energy efficient measures below in the scope of work.
+An alteration of or addition to a single family building, with a stated project value of \$30,0001 or more, is required to submit documentation that one item from the following list of energy efficient measures is included in the scope of work, in addition to any requirements imposed under California Energy Code section 150.2.
+An alteration of or addition to a single family building with a stated project value of \$115,0002 or more shall require the inclusion of two items from the energy efficient measures below in the scope of work.